-Fujifilm X30 versus Canon G16
+Fujifilm X30 vs Canon G16

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is somewhat smaller (3 percent) than the Fujifilm X30.
 Moreover, the G16 is markedly lighter (16 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the G16 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Fujifilm X30 features a 2/3 sensor and the Canon G16 a 1/1.7-inch sensor.
 The sensor area in the G16 is 28 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 4.65.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.